frroossst/rmsafe/README.md

 ## Usage

-NOTE: I have only tested this on Linux.
+NOTE: I have only tested this on Linux Mint 20.3.

 ```
+// view trashcan path
+rmsafe

 // removing a single file
 rmsafe -f test.txt